gc-net/.github/profile/README.md

 ## What is Gaia?

-Gaia (/ˈɡeɪə, ˈɡaɪə/), meaning Earth, is a dynamic minter & development toolkit for artists, visionaries, developers and other creators to share and upload content unto any blockchain.
+Gaia (/ˈɡeɪə, ˈɡaɪə/), meaning Earth, is a dynamic minter & development toolkit for artists, visionaries, developers and other creators to share and upload content on to any blockchain.
 (Yes, this means we have multi/cross chain support!)
 Whether you wish to sell your art, sign legal documents, create subscription models for services, manage game-world items or even track physical items in the real world, Gaia provides you with an extensive toolset to achieve anything you desire.

 We offer a custom built developer console to manage your Gaia deployment, a React-based API for users to interact with the items in your Gaia deployment, a full cross-chain solution for users on other ecosystems and access to an expansive plugin system to enable you to extend the functionality of the content you wish for others to mint.